Daphney24/PayconiqTest/README.md

 # PayconiqAssessment

-Tech Stack: Java , Junit, Maven
+Tech Stack: Java , TestNG, Maven

 In this assignment, you are responsible for writing automated API tests for Hotel Booking Endpoints.